17 Awesome Customer Retention Strategies That Work

 Brands that keep a communication calendar usually find it easy to engage with their customers.
 Because, the frequent communication eliminates post-purchase doubts, improves trust level, and persuades the customer to come back again.

 There are several communication calendar tools online, which allows you to send sends cards, letters on events, phone calls, special offers, and appreciation messages to customers periodically.

 With this calendar, you can automate periodic communications with your customers easily.
 A lot of organizations are already using this marketing automation tool to communicate with their customers.

 Frequent communication makes the customer feel valued and important, since you’re keeping them informed of your processes.

-A recent statistics showed that organisations that relate with their customers more than 10x a year have 300% profit more than those that lost contact with their customers.
+A recent statistics showed that organizations that relate with their customers more than 10x a year have 300% profit more than those that lost contact with their customers.

 Side note: Customers’ interests could be neglected, but with frequent communication calendar tool, the processes are programmed and automated to send messages.